Types of Degrees Specialized Sales Majors Are Getting

 Master’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in specialized marketing have a median salary of $85,500 during the early years of their career.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in specialized sales, merchandising and marketing made a median starting salary of $85,500 per year.
 During this timeframe, most salaries fell between $61,950 (25th percentile) and $109,050 (75th percentile).

 Salaries According to BLS